 You can wait, but the amount of your PPP loan that is eligible for loan forgiveness may be reduced.
-That is because the amount of loan forgiveness depends in part on the total amount of the loan proceeds that is spent on certain allowable uses during an eight-week period.
-That eight-week period generally begins on the date you received your PPP loan proceeds.
+That is because the amount of loan forgiveness depends in part on the total amount of the loan proceeds that is spent on certain allowable uses during a 24-week period (or by December 31, 2020, whichever is earlier).
+That 24-week period generally begins on the date you received your PPP loan proceeds.

 Please check this website frequently to ensure you have the most up-to-date guidelines as issued by the SBA on allowable uses of PPP loan proceeds and loan forgiveness.

 A copy of the SBA’s loan forgiveness application and instructions can be found here.
 The application and instructions explain -